Skip to Content

 These simple chairs are so comfortable, even without a cushion.
 They will inspire you to put your feet up and stay a while.

-But even better, these chairs are fast and easy to build using just a few basic tools.
+But even better, these chairs are fast and easy to build using just 3 basic tools.
 They can built in an afternoon so you have the perfect seat outside in no time.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.